Effective Date: March 27, 2020

 Analytics Cookies and Similar Technologies

-These collect information about your use of our websites and apps and enable us to improve the way they work.
-For example, analytics cookies show us which are the most frequently visited pages on our websites allowing.
+These collect information about your use of our websites and enable us to improve the way they work.
+For example, analytics cookies show us which are the most frequently visited pages on our websites.
 They help us record how you interact with our websites, such as how you navigate around pages and from page to page, identifying improvements we can make.
 They also help identify any difficulties you have accessing our services, so we can fix any problems.
 Additionally, these cookies allow us to see overall patterns of usage at an aggregated level.

 Functional/Preference Cookies and Similar Technologies